MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/storage-blob-readme.md

 ### Install the package

-The preferred way to install the Azure Storage Blob client library for JavaScript is to use the npm package manager.
+The preferred way to install the Azure Storage Blob client library for JavaScript - Version 12.1.1 is to use the npm package manager.
 Type the following into a terminal window:

 ```bash
 npm install @azure/storage-blob